Pandemic Health & Wellness Policies for The School House ECLC (2020)

 Daily Screening Questionnaire STOP!
 ALL PERSONS MUST REVIEW THIS QUESTIONNAIRE PRIOR TO ADMITTANCE INTO THIS CHILDCARE FACILITY.
 1.Do you, or your child, have any of the following symptoms?
 ANSWER • Fever YES NO • Cough YES NO • Shortness of Breath / Difficulty Breathing YES NO • Sore throat YES NO • Runny Nose / Nasal Congestion YES NO • Feeling unwell / Fatigued YES NO • Nausea / Vomiting / Diarrhea YES NO • Muscle Aches YES NO • Headache YES NO • Conjunctivitis YES NO 2.
 Have you or your child, in the past 24 hrs been administered any medications (acetaminophen, ibuprofen, homeopathic, etc..) to treat any of the symptoms listed above?
 YES NO

 3. Have you, or anyone in your household, travelled outside of Canada in the last 14 days?
 YES NO 4.
 Have you or your children attending the program had close contact (face-to-face contact within 2 meters/6 feet) with someone who is ill with cough and/or fever?
 YES NO 5.
-Have you or anyone in your household been in contact in the last 14 days with someone who is suspected, tested or confirmed positive for COVID-19?
+Have you or anyone in your household been in contact in the last 14 days with someone who is confirmed positive for COVID-19?
 YES NO If you have answered “Yes” to any of these questions: ENTRY IS NOT PERMITTED AND YOUR CHILD CANNOT ATTEND CARE.
 If you have answered “No” to all the questions your child can attend care.
 Upon any entry, hands must be washed.
 Our goal is to minimize the risk of infection to Educators, children and families.
 Thank you for your diligence and cooperation.